poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 05/README.md

 ![alt text](https://raw.githubusercontent.com/AhnafNabil/Jenkins-Labs/main/Lab%2005/images/method-04.png)

 ## Conclusion

-You can choose any of the methods based on your environment and requirements.
-For a simple setup, the IP table forwarding rule is sufficient.
-In production environments, using Nginx as a reverse proxy offers more flexibility and scalability.
+This lab explored two effective methods to run Jenkins on port 80: **IP Table Forwarding** and **Nginx Reverse Proxy**.
+The IP table method is lightweight and quick to implement, making it ideal for test or non-critical environments.
+On the other hand, using Nginx provides a more robust and scalable solution, suitable for production setups where additional control and features like load balancing and SSL termination are required.
+Choose the method that suits your needs—simplicity for quick setups or scalability for production.
+Happy learning! 🚀